Adam Archibald

 Adam Archibald VC (14 January 1879 – 10 March 1957) was a Scottish First World War recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

+Military service

-In 1915, Archibald enlisted with the 7th Durham Light Infantry before transferring to the 218th Field Company, Royal Engineers during the second battle of the Sambre.
+In 1915, Archibald enlisted with the 7th Durham Light Infantry before transferring to the 218th Field Company, Royal Engineers, with whom he was serving during the second battle of the Sambre.
 At the age of 39, he was awarded the Victoria Cross for action while his unit was attempting to bridge the Sambre–Oise Canal.
 Archibald received his medal from King George V at Buckingham Palace in May 1919.
 From his citation:

-Freemasonry
+His VC is displayed at the Royal Engineers Museum, Chatham, Kent.

+Archibald was so severely gassed during the VC winning incident, that he could not return to service.
+He was awarded the Silver War Badge for having been honourably discharged from the army due to wounds received in the war.
+This was to be worn by veterans so as not to receive a white feather or be otherwise perceived as cowards by members of the public when in civilian dress.

+Personal life

-He was initiated into Freemasonry in Lodge Elgin & Bruce, No.1077], (Limekilns, Fife, Scotland) in 1912.
-He later affiliated to Lodge St James Operative, No.97, (Edinburgh, Scotland).
+Archibald was initiated into Freemasonry in Lodge Elgin & Bruce, No.1077 (Limekilns, Fife, Scotland) in 1912.
+He later affiliated to Lodge St James Operative, No.97 (Edinburgh, Scotland).

-The Medal

-His Victoria Cross is displayed at the Royal Engineers Museum, Chatham, Kent.

-Death

-Adam Archibald died at his home in Leith at the age of 78.
+Archibald died at his home in Leith at the age of 78.
 He was cremated at Warriston Crematorium.